 On August 13, 2018, due to a mechanical issue (unspecified), the liner had to change the planned itinerary by skipping a call port (Amber Cove, Dominican Republic).
 In a note issued to each passenger, the Captain mentioned that the issue limited vessel's ability to safely maneuver for docking, and also its max speed.

 As compensation, all passengers received USD 50 in onboard credit per person.
 All pre-purchased shore excursions and tours in Amber Cove were fully refunded.

-The incident occurred during 8-day Eastern Caribbean cruise (itinerary Aug 8-16) roundtrip from New York City to Caribbean - visiting Grand Turk Island, San Juan (Puerto Rico) and Amber Cove (cancelled).
-Amber Cove was dropped due to port's narrow channel and lack of tugboat support (for berthing).
+The incident occurred during 8-day Eastern Caribbean cruise (itinerary Aug 8-16) roundtrip from New York City to the Caribbean - visiting Grand Turk Island, San Juan (Puerto Rico) and Amber Cove (canceled).
+Amber Cove was dropped due to the port's narrow channel and lack of tugboat support (to berth).

 |11 August 2018||Crew / Passenger Deaths|